Max Slater

 However, simply assigning each vertex an occlusion value and interpolating between them will not produce the correct results over a quad: by default, the GPU will interpolate vertex attributes per triangle in barycentric coordinates.
 To get around this, we must specify the occlusion values of all four vertices in a face for each vertex.
 With this information, the fragment shader can interpolate the occlusion bi-linearly based on its texture u/v coordinates, correctly blending occlusion across the quad.

 For more detail, refer to this article.
+(Implementation)

 With and without ambient occlusion (no other lighting)